martyfunkhouser/cybersecurityBootcamp/README.md

 The advantage of a jump box is that you are not exposing your entire network and servers to the outside world.
 Instead, each machine is only reachable from that jump box and leaves the other systems less exposed to exploits or brute force attempts.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the -application- and system -files- .
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the -application- and system -logs- .
 - _TODO: What does Filebeat watch for?_
-File beat monitors files, including system files, for changes
+File beat monitors log files, including system files, for changes

 - _TODO: What does Metricbeat record?_
 Metric beat provides telemetry data from applications such as CPU usage, memory usage, IO, etc.